timsliu/pycli/README.md

 ### Visualization suite
 * Stitch temperature files into a gif (v 0.3)

-### Additional features
+## Contributors, Contact, and License

-## Contributors and Contact
+PyCli is an open source project created by Kalhan Koul, Timothy Liu, and Jack Melchert at Stanford and distributed under the MIT License.
-PyCli is an open source project created by Kalhan Koul, Timothy Liu, and Jack Melchert at Stanford.
 This project originated from a [CS343D: Domain Specific Programming Models and Compilers](https://cs343d.github.io/) course assignment and is currently maintained and updated by Timothy Liu.
+The developers of PyCli would like to thank Professor Paul Asimow from Caltech for his helpful insights on the radiative transfer model used in the backend.